 CENTRAL FALLS, R.I.
 (WPRI) — His face was the same, but federal investigators allege his name changed as often as his shopping choices, which included several big name retailers in a number of local communities.

-But Reynaldo Martinez did not buy the nearly $40,000 in furniture and electronics with his own money, according to federal indictment that sent the Central Falls resident to the Wyatt Detention Center, where he’s charged with a slew of state and local charges, including access device fraud and aggravated identity theft.
+But Reynaldo Martinez did not buy the nearly $40,000 in furniture and electronics with his own money, according to a federal indictment that sent the Central Falls resident to the Wyatt Detention Center, where he’s charged with a slew of state and local charges, including access device fraud and aggravated identity theft.

 The document alleges Martinez bought “identification information” of at least six people from someone who lived in Rhode Island and shopped at a variety of stores in a variety of locations, including a Best Buy in Warwick, a Kohl’s in Seekonk, a Saks Fifth Avenue in Boston and a Verizon in Mansfield.
 He’s also accused of spending thousands on furniture at a Cardi’s Furniture and a Raymour and Flanigan.